hrishim/mail_chat/README.md

 - `langchain_community.vectorstores` for FAISS integration
 These are part of LangChain's modularization effort and require specific versions as listed in `requirements.txt`

+## Documentation

+Additional documentation can be found in the `docs` directory:
+- [RAG Implementation Details](docs/rag-implementation.md) - Details about the RAG system implementation and learnings

 ## Installation

 ### Prerequisites